raspberrypilearning/i-made-you-a-book/en/step_6.md

 --- task ---

 Where will you take your new powers?
-What will you make next? <mark>Coming soon</mark>
+What will you make next?

 --- /task ---